viplove3541/animez-2.0/README.md

 - **User-friendly**: AnimeZ is designed with a user-friendly interface to enhance your viewing experience.

-- **Ad-Free Viewing**: One of AnimeHub's standout features is its ad-free experience.
+- **Ad-Free Viewing**: One of AnimeZ standout features is its ad-free experience.
 Say goodbye to pop-ups and banner ads.

 ## Technologies Used